 This course focuses on the political economy of growth and its correlates in the developing world.
 It is motivated by the question of why some developing countries have done better in terms of growth and related inputs than others.
 While qualifying what success and failure may mean, the main analytical focus of the course will be on the political determinants of such variation.
 The course is divided into three sections.
 The first section includes a brief overview of key concepts and debates related to the political economy of growth.
 The second section compares growth experiences of East Asia, Latin America, Africa and South Asia.
 Finally, the bulk of the course is devoted to themes that cut across regional experiences.
-The specific themes that will be examined this semester include colonial legacies, role of the state, democracy and authoritarianism, ethnic diversity, globalization, and foreign aid.
+The specific themes that will be examined this semester include colonial legacies, role of the state, geography and the resource curse, democracy and authoritarianism, ethnic diversity, globalization, foreign aid, and growth and distribution.